storesafe/cordova-sqlcipher-adapter/README.md

 - The Android version cannot work with more than 100 open db files (due to the threading model used).
 - SQL error messages on Windows version are not consistent with Android/iOS/macOS versions.
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken _on Android, iOS, and macOS platform versions_ due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
 There *may* be a similar issue with certain other UNICODE characters in the iOS/macOS version (needs further investigation).
-- BLOB _data value type_ is not _fully_ supported _by_ this version branch.
+- BLOB data value type is not fully supported by this version branch.
-- Truncation in case of UNICODE `\u0000` (same as `\0`) character _on Windows_
+- Truncation in case of UNICODE `\u0000` (same as `\0`) character on Windows.
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - iOS/macOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation
 - ATTACH to another database file is not supported by this version.
 Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in: [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (available with GPL or special commercial license options - *without SQLCipher*)
 - UPDATE/DELETE with LIMIT or ORDER BY is not supported.
-- ~~WITH clause is not supported by older Android versions in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.~~
 - User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
 In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.
-- Problems have been reported when using _other version(s) of_ this plugin with Crosswalk (for Android).
+- Problems have been reported when using other version(s) of this plugin with Crosswalk (for Android).
 It may help to install Crosswalk as a plugin instead of using Crosswalk to create the project.
 - Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object exported (ES5 feature).
 Possible alternative solutions:
   - Follow the solution given in [this comment to axemclion/react-native-cordova-plugin#4](https://github.com/axemclion/react-native-cordova-plugin/issues/4#issuecomment-156751197) or [litehelpers/Cordova-sqlite-storage#382](https://github.com/litehelpers/Cordova-sqlite-storage/issues/382)
   - Adapt [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) to work with SQLCipher